NASCAR Craftsman Truck Series

-The NASCAR Craftsman Truck Series is a pickup truck racing series owned and operated by the National Association for Stock Car Auto Racing (NASCAR).
-It is the lowest of the company's three national divisions, behind the NASCAR Cup Series and NASCAR Xfinity Series; the only NASCAR series to race production pickup truck-based stock cars; and as of 2025, the most recently established NASCAR-sanctioned national racing competition.
+The NASCAR Craftsman Truck Series (NCTS) is a pickup truck racing series owned and operated by the National Association for Stock Car Auto Racing (NASCAR).
+It is the lowest of the company's three national divisions, behind the NASCAR Cup Series and NASCAR O'Reilly Auto Parts Series; the only NASCAR series to race production pickup truck-based stock cars; and as of 2025, the most recently established NASCAR-sanctioned national racing competition.

-Sears, Roebuck & Co held naming rights from 1995 through 2008; the series was called the NASCAR SuperTruck Series in its inaugural season and the Craftsman Truck Series thereafter.
+Sears, Roebuck & Co held naming rights from 1995 through 2008, originally via its Craftsman tool brand; the series was called the NASCAR SuperTruck Series in its inaugural season and the Craftsman Truck Series thereafter.
 In 2009, Camping World took over the sponsorship; the series was called the Camping World Truck Series from 2009 through 2018, the Gander Outdoors Truck Series in 2019, the Gander RV & Outdoors Truck Series in 2020, and again Camping World Truck Series in 2021 and 2022.
-Stanley Black & Decker, which acquired the Craftsman brand in 2017, took over in 2023.
+Stanley Black & Decker – which acquired the Craftsman brand in 2017 – took over in 2023, and revived the Craftsman branding.
+Beginning in 2027, FedEx Freight will take over the naming rights and the series will be called the FedEx Freight Truck Series.